What is Lunesta and How Is It Abused?

-Lunesta leads to feelings of drowsiness and sedation, and according to a study published in Baylor University Medical Center Proceedings, it helps patients fall asleep faster and for longer.
+Lunesta leads to feelings of drowsiness and sedation and helps patients fall asleep faster and for longer.
 Results from a study published in Dartmouth Medicine found that participants who took Lunesta fell asleep 15 minutes faster than those who took the placebo, and they stayed asleep for 37 minutes longer.

 Though Lunesta can be effective at treating insomnia, most people do not want to rely on a sleeping pill in order to fall asleep every night.
 The drug can also be abused, and addiction can form.
 If a loved one shows signs of addiction, it may be time to step in and offer help.

 Signs of Lunesta Addiction

 According to a 2013 report published by the Centers for Disease Control and Prevention, 4 percent of US adults who are over the age of 20 use prescription sleeping pills on a monthly basis.
 In addition, the number of sleeping aid prescriptions tripled between 1998 and 2006 for adults between the ages of 18 and 24.
 If a loved one develops an addiction to prescription sleeping pills, it may not be immediately obvious at first; however, the signs will become apparent at some point at the dependence grows stronger.
 Signs of a dependence on Lunesta include:

 - Fearing life will not be the same without Lunesta

 - Feeling tired and drowsy during waking hours